yangfangs/physpetools/README.rst

 autobuild
 ^^^^^^^^^^^^^^^^^^^^

-Users should prepare a TXT file contain the species names (abbreviated names) `example <https://raw.githubusercontent.com/xiaofeiyangyang/physpetools/master/examples/organism_example_list.txt>`_.
+The input of `autobuild` module is a TXT file containing abbreviated species names, for example `organism example list <https://raw.githubusercontent.com/xiaofeiyangyang/physpetools/master/examples/organism_example_list.txt>`_.

 Use **autobuild** in command line like this: